OpenTechSchool/python-beginners/source/getting_started.rst

 .. note::

    On Windows, you'll want to add :program:`Python` to your PATH, so it can be found by other programs.

-With Python 3.5 or later, there should be and option to do this in the installer.
-Otherwise, you can navigate to your installation directory (:file:`C:\\Python34\\`), open the :file:`Tools`, then :file:`Scripts` folder, and run the :file:`win_add2path.py` file by double clicking on it.
+   When installing Python 3.5 or later, there should be tick box option to do this on the first page of the installer.
+Make sure you tick this on.

 And a Code Editor
 -----------------